top of page

 The Catalyst for Creating FundHerShip

-Traditional funding systems have a long history of marginalising Black and Brown women who need funds.
-It's not because they lack ability, but because of deep-seated biases in how investors assess risk and potential.
+88% of Black Founders star businesses from their own pockets as compared to 25% of White founders.
 The FundHerShip Grant addresses this.
 It provides a funding system, designed by us, for us.
 It aims to break down barriers and create new paths to success.

 Rewriting the Funding Narrative